supertokens/blog/content/how-to-deploy-supertokens-with-react-nodejs-express-on-vercel/index.md

 ```

-Note that this only works if the frontend and backend of our application have the same domain.
-This will always be the case since they are deployed together, within the same vercel app.
+> This only works if the frontend and backend of your application have the same domain.
 If your backend is hosted elsewhere and you use Vercel only for the frontend, be sure to change the `apiDomain` on the frontend and backend to point to your backend server.
+In this case however, your app may not function properly for inspect deployments since your backend server has no way of knowing what the inspect URL of the frontend site would be on each deployment.

-## Update the Cors Middleware
+## Update the CORS Middleware

-You also need to update the Cors middleware origin with the `VERCEL_URL` environment variable.
+You also need to update the CORS middleware origin with the `VERCEL_URL` environment variable.

 ```js
 app.use(